pubnub/workshop-raspberrypi/projects-python/spycam/README.md

 ## Step 2 : The software

 The motion sensor is designed to send a web based alarm, when it detects motion.
-To do this, the overall setup has to detect motion and then publish a message using PubNub.
+In addition to sending the alarm to the user, it turns on the camera module, which records a video immediately.

 ### Breaking up the code